aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiEsignPost"></a>
 # **pdfWebapiEsignPost**
-> FileResponse pdfWebapiEsignPost(passw, files, inputType)
+> FileResponse pdfWebapiEsignPost(passw, initials, invite, files, documentPassword, inputType)

-Sign document with certificate.
+Sign Document with Certificate.

-Electronically signs the provided documents with the specified certificate.
+Applies a digital signature to the provided document using the specified certificate.
+Upload the document and provide the certificate details, and the service will securely apply the signature, ensuring that the document is authenticated and legally binding.

 ### Example
 ```java